01100100/blog/content/posts/performance.md

 ## Quantifying the Gains 📈

 To measure the performance gains, I created a benchmarking script (`benchmark.py`) that tests different GPX files against the API.
-The results were stunning:
+The results showed a drastic improvement:

 {{< image src="/media/performance/kreuzungen-benchmark.gif" caption="Seeing the performance increase 🧑‍💻" >}}